33

 Pastry Chef

 From the beginning: Quietly located off an alley in San Francisco's SoMa district, Benu has earned countless awards since opening in 2010.
-Korean-American chef Corey Lee earned a reputation over more than 25 years in the business, including his years as chef de cuisine at The French Laundry.
-Since breaking into The World's 50 Best Restaurants in 2019, Benu has shown up on the list multiple times, hitting No.28 in The World's 50 Best Restaurants 2021.
+Korean-American chef Corey Lee has racked up more than 25 years in the business, including many years as chef de cuisine working with legendary chef Thomas Keller at The French Laundry.
+Since breaking into The World's 50 Best Restaurants in 2019, Benu has shown up on the list multiple times, with Chef Lee being voted by his peers as the winner of the Estrella Damm Chefs' Choice Award, as part of North America's 50 Best Restaurants 2026.

 It's really about SF: Lee's Seoul roots show up in his inspired East-meet-West cooking, where innovation and bold flavours are met with restraint.
 It's easy to glorify California's incomparable produce.
 And he does.
 But as Lee says, his tasting menus are centred around San Francisco and its rich cosmopolitanism, all in only 7x7-sq. miles.

 If you like this, you'll love: Lee's other restaurant, San Ho Won, remains one of SF's tough-to-snag reservations since opening in 2021.
-His casual but upscale take on Korean BBQ – using lychee wood charcoal produced just for the restaurant – has gained a rabid following.
+His casual-but-upscale take on Korean BBQ – using lychee wood charcoal produced just for the restaurant – has gained an impressive following.

 Contact